ZX-joe/Applied-Data-Analysis-How-to-make-a-hit-moive/README.md

 ## A list of internal milestones up until project milestone 2
-- Collect the three datasets and find the movies that appear in every dataset.
+- Collect the two datasets and find the movies that appear in every dataset.
 Our analysis is based on these common movies.
 - Explore the dataset and get some description of the matadata, reviews, and ratings.
 - Do some data cleaning to remove useless and redundant information.
 Merge and transform the datasets to a better form for further analysis.
 - Design the machine learning methods to predict movie ratings or revenues from given features.